Tiledesk/tiledesk-chatbot-programming-recipes/README.md

 As you can see the bot initially replies with the default fallback phrase, immediately followed by a new reply with a suggested list of Wikipedia results.

 ![image](https://user-images.githubusercontent.com/32564846/120288813-eb2c7200-c2c0-11eb-915a-0f74a5c198a0.png)

 The proposed buttons are link-buttons.
-Pressing the button will open the wikipedia article in another The proposed buttons are link-buttons.
-Pressing the button will open the wikipedia article in the browser.
+Pressing the button will open the Wikipedia article in the browser.

 Enjoy Tiledesk!